sh78/minima/README.md

 ## Installation

-Add this line to your Jekyll site's Gemfile:
+Add this line to your Jekyll site's `Gemfile`:

 ```ruby
 gem "minimaterialize"
 ```

-And add this line to your Jekyll site:
+And add this line to your Jekyll site:'s `_config.yml`:

 ```yaml
 theme: minimaterialize